djungelorm/suplalite/README.md

 ----------------

 Provides functionality necessary to create a SUPLA device using Python.
+Supports both plain and TLS-secured connections to the server.

 Currently supports the following kinds of channel:
  - Relay/switch
  - Temperature sensor
  - Humidity sensor
+ - Temperature and humidity sensor
  - General purpose measurement
  - Dimmer
  - RGB dimmer
+ - RGBW dimmer

 See `examples/device.py` for an example.